Last Updated on October 9, 2023 by Editorial Team

 9. Open umbrellas and poker tables

 If you look at these closely, you can appreciate these as tangible examples of octagons available around us.
 Octagons are eight-sided figures.
 These may look a lot more complicated through definitions and theoretical explanations.
-However, one simple mention of similar figures based on octagon shape from the surroundings can ease all learning woes.
+However, one simple mention of similar figures based on octagon shapes from the surroundings can ease all learning woes.
 Which octagons could you locate apart from the poker table and open umbrellas?

 10. A few conical shapes examples